MarkinoTeck/GTNH-HTTP-ADAPTER-CONTROLLER/README.md

 ## Information

-Program is designed to control opencomputer robots using http requests.
+Program is designed to control adapters to set filters in ae2 components using http requests.
-And there is also the possibility of auto update at startup.
+Auto update on startup supported.

 <a id="installation"></a>